Skip to content

 Why This Happens

 Django requires a CSRF token on every POST, PUT, PATCH, and DELETE request (any state-changing request).
-This token proves the request came from your own site, not from a malicious third-party page.
+The token proves the request originated from a page your own server rendered, not from a malicious cross-site form submission.
+Without this defense, a logged-in user visiting an attacker’s page could be tricked into submitting authenticated requests to your site.

 The CSRF check verifies:

-1. A CSRF cookie is set in the browser.
+1. A CSRF cookie is set in the browser (the csrftoken cookie, set by CsrfViewMiddleware).

-2. A matching CSRF token is sent in the form data or header.
+2. A matching CSRF token is sent in the form data (csrfmiddlewaretoken) or in the X-CSRFToken header for AJAX.

 Common causes: